PawnHubChess/client-web/README.md

     - Physical Interfaces

 ### Contribution
-The contribution is only allowed to members of the CODE project “Once a pawn a time…“ and the PawnHub GitHub organisation.
-The project owner is allowed to commit directly into the main branch.
-All other contributions are supposed to be committed into separate braches and issued as pull requests.
+This project is maintained by members of the CODE project “Once a pawn a time…“.

 ### Citation
 To cite the project click the citation widget to the right.
 The ``` CITATION.cff``` file contains the APA style citation.